THE CARE THAT YOU DESERVE

 Phase II (maintenance phase) maintains the swelling reduction and aims for optimization of connective tissue reduction.

-What is Manual Lymph Drainage (MLD)?
+What is the difference between Vodder Manual Lymphatic Drainage

 A Therapy Clinic That You Can Trust